Last Updated on

 4. Exercise Regularly

-When you are regularly doing this not only will you get better physically but you will feel more motivated to act in ways that that build your self-confidence.
+When you exercise regularly, you will not only get better physically but you will feel more motivated to act in ways that build your self-confidence.

 5.Visualise: Imagine Confidence

 Close your eyes and relax your body completely.
-Stay firmly connected with the sensation of relaxation and, in your mind’s eye, see yourself speaking on camera or doing whatever activity for which you require more confidence.
-Allow the feelings of comfortable presence pervade your body and your mind.
+Stay firmly connected to the sensation of relaxation and in your mind’s eye, see yourself speaking on camera or doing whatever activity for which you would like more confidence.
+Allow the feelings of comfortable presence to pervade your body and your mind.